-These findings are similar to those presented recently by Sun et al., (2012), who measured aerosol size and chemical composition adjacent to the Long Island Expressway in New York and observed that traffic-influenced aerosol emissions were primarily small particles which varied in concentration with changes in traffic throughout the day.
-During periods with less traffic influence, more oxygenated organic aerosol (OOA) and inorganic ions with larger mode diameters and lower temporal variations were observed (Sun et al., 2012).
+These findings are similar to those presented recently by Sun et al. (2012), who measured aerosol size and chemical composition adjacent to the Long Island Expressway in New York and observed that traffic-influenced aerosol emissions were primarily small particles which varied in concentration with changes in traffic throughout the day.
+During periods with less traffic influence, more-oxygenated organic aerosol (OOA) and inorganic ions with larger mode diameters and lower temporal variations were observed (Sun et al., 2012).

-The time series concentrations of selected VOC peaks are shown in Fig. 4.
-Primary traffic related VOC species, such as aromatics (benzene and toluene), were found to have high temporal variations similar to those of traffic-related aerosol species and NOx (Fig. 4c and d).
-NOx levels were often over 400 ppbv during the morning rush hours, while the PTRMS peak corresponding (in part) to toluene and benzene peaked around 2 to 1 ppbv (respectively).
-During a recent chamber study in Ispra, Italy, the PTR-MS VOC spectra from fresh diesel emissions were found to contain peaks with the same mass as CH4NO2+ and C2H5O+ (Hellebust et al., 2013, 2014), not present in fresh gasoline emissions.
-These same peaks were also observed during this work and found to vary with traffic during this measurement period, but had a smoother variation than the observed aromatics (Fig. 4b).
-While this species is unique for fresh diesel emissions vs. gasoline emissions, aging processes occur rapidly and other sources may contribute to this mass peak.
-Thus, these species, while increasing with traffic, cannot be assumed to be tracers for primary diesel emissions in particular; no highconcentration unique tracer peak for diesel VOC emissions was resolved from the fresh diesel emission spectra in these chamber experiments (Hellebust et al., 2014).
+The time series concentrations of selected VOC peaks are shown in Fig. 3.
+Primary traffic-related VOC species, such as aromatics (benzene and trimethylbenzene), were found to have high temporal variations similar to those of trafficrelated aerosol species and NO_x (Fig. 4c and d).
+NO_x levels were often over 400 ppbv during the morning rush hours, while the PTRMS peak corresponding (in part) to toluene and benzene peaked around 2 to 1 ppbv (respectively).
+During a recent chamber study in Ispra, Italy, fresh diesel emissions PTR-MS VOC spectra were found to contain peaks with the same mass as $CH_4NO_2^+$ and $C_2H_5O^+$ (Hellebust et al., 2013), which are not present in fresh gasoline emissions.
+These same peaks were also observed during this work and found to vary with traffic during this measurement period but had a smoother variation than the observed aromatics (Fig. 3b).
+While this species is unique for fresh diesel emissions versus gasoline emissions, aging processes occur rapidly and other sources may contribute to this mass peak.
+Thus, these species, while increasing with traffic, cannot be assumed to be tracers for primary diesel emissions in particular; no high-concentration unique tracer peak for diesel VOC emissions was resolved from the fresh diesel emission spectra in these chamber experiments (Hellebust et al., 2013).
+A slight increase of the traffic-related VOCs ($1.2 \times$ for benzene and trimethylbenzene) was observed during HT periods compared to the campaign average.
+For $CH_4NO_2^+$ this relative increase during HT periods is lower (8%), which could confirm multiple sources of this compound.